 He’s a native Oregonian and attended the University of Washington in Seattle where he earned a bachelor’s degree in atmospheric science; he also studied creative writing.

-Buzz is a past president of the Southeastern Writers Association as well as a member of Military Writers Society of America, International Thriller Writers, Atlanta Writers Club, and Willamette Writers.
+Buzz is a past president of the Southeastern Writers Association as well as a member of Military Writers Society of America, International Thriller Writers, and Atlanta Writers Club.

 He and his special needs adult grandson live in Roswell, Georgia, along a fuzzy Shih Tzu, Stormy, who doesn’t live up to his name.